How to Read a Wine Label: Without Feeling Lost

 2. The Varietal (What Grape It’s Made From)

-In the U.S., Australia, Chile, and most New World regions, labels clearly list the grape:
+In the U.S., Australia, Chile, and other New World regions, the grape is usually listed clearly:

 • Cabernet Sauvignon